Mathematics (MAT)

 MAT 234.
 Calculus I. (4 Credits)

-Formerly MAT 124.
+I, II.
 Prerequisite: MAT 122 with a grade of "C" or better, a minimum score of 27 on the mathematics portion of the ACT, or a minimum score of 640 on the mathematics portion of the SAT or a passing score on a calculus placement test.
-Functions, limits, and continuity, derivatives and applications, integration, and introduction to and use of the computer package Mathematica or other appropriate technology.
-Credit will not be awarded to students who have credit for MAT 124.
+Functions, limits and continuity, derivatives and applications, and integration.
 Gen. Ed.
-E-2.
+E-2 [QR].

 I, II.
 Formerly MAT 217.
 Prerequisite or Corequisite: MAT 234.
 This optional lab is to accompany a regular lecture class in Calculus I. 2-4 Lab.
 Credit will not be awarded to students who have credit for MAT 217.